What is Devizes Opendoors?

 It is a charity that has been set up to help people in the Devizes Community Area to find solutions to homelessness; to offer support to local people when they are homeless or at risk of becoming homeless and to benefit local individuals in need, including the marginalised and vulnerable.

+Opendoors exists 100% for the benefit of others, in particular those who are homeless or at risk of becoming so.
 For the last few years it has provided three cooked meals a week at St. John’s Parish Rooms, Long Street and there are about 15 – 20 people there at most sessions.
-Along with the good food and company there is the chance of a shower and a few other things (see Opening Times)
+Along with the good food and company there is the chance of a shower and a few other things (see Opening Times).